AndrovT/DarkSouls-TAS/README.md

 >>> start.execute()
 ```

-If you simply type one of these in you will see that they appear as
+If you simply type one of these without .execute() in you will see
-`KeyPress(frames=x, ...)` in the terminal.
-This is the object being
+that they appear as `KeyPress(frames=x, ...)` in the terminal.
+This
-used internally and is a useful representation of what's going on.
+is the object being used internally and is a useful representation
+of what's going on.

 ## Combining KeyPresses and building sequences ##